roshanreacts/mercury-js/apps/docs/docs/model.md

 // isPasswordCorrect will be true if the passwords match, false otherwise
 ```

-This method allows you to securely verify passwords without exposing the hashed value.
+#### Bcrypt Verification Method - manual usage of method

-#### Bcrypt Verification Method
+Alternatively, you can use the `verifyBcryptField` method for verification, which is especially useful when you need to perform the verification outside of the model instance context.

 Syntax:
 ```typescript